ifdefelse/ProgPOW/README.md

 }
 ```

-The main loop.  `DAG_BYTES` is set to the number of bytes in the current DAG, which is generated identically to the existing ethash algorithm.
+The inner loop.  `DAG_BYTES` is set to the number of bytes in the current DAG, which is generated identically to the existing ethash algorithm.

+The flow of the inner loop is:
+* Lane `(loop % LANES)` is chosen as the leader for that loop iteration
+* The leader's `mix[0]` value modulo the number of 256-byte DAG entries is is used to select where to read from the full DAG
+* Each lane reads `DAG_LOADS` sequential words, using `(lane ^ loop) % LANES` as the starting offset within the entry.
+* The random sequence of math and cache accesses is performed
+* The DAG data read at the start of the loop is merged at the end of the loop

 ```cpp
 void progPowLoop(